“The extra knowledge shared by our milking robots helps us move forward.”

-Located in Oldetrijn, a small village in the lovely Dutch province of Friesland, is the farm run by the Bergman family.
+Located in Oldetrijn, a small village in the picturesque Dutch province of Friesland, is the Bergman family farm.
 A year ago, Jan Harm (21) joined his parents Harm and Anneke to help run the business.
-They have around 125 dairy cows, with a total annual production of 1.35 million kilograms from three DeLaval milking robots.
-Why did they switch to milking robots and what are their experiences?
+Together, the family owns about 125 dairy cows, with a total annual production of 1.35 million kilograms from three DeLaval milking robots.
+So, why did they switch to milking robots and how have they found the experience?

 Why did you start using milking robots?

-Jan Harm: “I was still a bit sceptical whether it would be an improvement for our farm, but that was also because I enjoy milking.
-If I had to choose again, I would certainly choose robots."
+Jan Harm: “I still had my doubts whether it would be an improvement for our farm, but that was also because I enjoy milking.
+If I had to choose again, I’d certainly choose robots."

-You started with two robots and now you have three.
+You started with two robots and then added a third.
 Why?

-Jan-Harm: “We started with two milking robots.
-We already had our milk tanks and cow identification system from the same brand.
-Things were fine at first, but the robots were always full.
+Jan-Harm: “When we started with two milking robots, we already had our milk tanks and cow identification system from the same supplier.
+Things were fine at first, but the robots were always running close to full capacity.
 With only 4% free time on the robots, we were well below the norm of 10-15%."

-Harm: “When we dried off groups of cows, we found that the robots immediately operated better.
-We had a lot of cows which were difficult to milk and which needed too much time on the robot.
-That was one of the reasons we got number three in 2018.
-And I'm glad we did, because it gives more free time (23%, ed.).
+Harm: “When we dried off groups of cows, we found the robots immediately began operating better.
+We had a lot of cows that were difficult to milk and needed too much time on the robot.
+That was one of the reasons we invested in a third back in 2018, and I'm glad we did because it frees up more time (23%, ed.).
 The average number of milkings rose from 2.6 to 3.4.
-As a result, milk production immediately increased by 1.5 litres, to as much as 2.5 litres extra after a few months.
-We are now averaging 34 litres, with 9.9 litres per milking."
+As a result, milk production immediately increased by between 1.5 and 2.5 litres in a matter of months.
+We’re now averaging 34 litres, with 9.9 litres per milking."